RoliSoft/WSL-Distribution-Switcher/README.md

 [*] Switching default user back to RoliSoft...
 ```

-This operation extracts the tarball into your home directory from within WSL, then quits WSL and replaces the current rootfs with the new one.
+This operation extracts the tarball into your home directory in WSL, then replaces the current rootfs with the new one.

+Earlier version of this script spawned a new WSL shell, and ran the extraction command under the subsystem.
+For newer versions, the bundled `ntfsea` library provides functionality to write the NTFS extended attributes required for VoIFS, and as such, extraction now happens without the involvement of WSL.
+This means that broken rootfs installations can now be repaired to some extent, since the WSL does not have to be able to start beforehand.

-Running `bash` should now launch the new distribution:
+Running `bash` after installation should launch the new distribution:

 ```
 > bash